alandefreitas/mdsplit/docs/examples/github-pages.md

 title: GitHub Pages
 nav_order: 2
 has_children: false
-parent: Running mdsplit
+parent: Examples
 has_toc: false
 ---
 # GitHub Pages

-To use the new .md files with GitHub Pages:
+To use the new `.md` files with GitHub Pages to create the documentation:

 * Go to settings and turn on GitHub Pages
 * Set `./docs` as your root directory